Constraints on Axions from Cosmic Distance Measurements: Data and methodology

 \subsubsection{BAO}

 Galaxy surveys can determine the imprint of baryon acoustic oscillations on matter distribution and then ADDs at low redshifts.
-More concretely, they measure ratios of the comoving sound horizon at baryon drag $\rsd$ to either the comoving angular diameter distance $D_M(z) \equiv (1+z)D_A(z)$, the Hubble distance $D_H(z) \equiv z/H(z)$, or the combined distance $D_V(z) \equiv \bl( D_M(z)^2 D_H(z) \br)^{1/3}$.
+More concretely, they measure ratios of the comoving sound horizon at the epoch of baryon drag $\rsd$ to either the comoving angular diameter distance $D_M(z) \equiv (1+z)D_A(z)$, the Hubble distance $D_H(z) \equiv z/H(z)$, or the combined distance $D_V(z) \equiv \bl( D_M(z)^2 D_H(z) \br)^{1/3}$.

 We use the recent observations of $\rsd/D_V$ at $z = 0.106$ by 6dFGS \cite{Beutler:2011hx}, of $D_V/\rsd$ at $z = 0.15$ by SDSS using the MGS galaxy sample \cite{Ross:2014qpa}, and of both $D_M/\rsd$ and $\rsd/D_H$ at $z=0.38, ~ 0.51, ~\text{and}~ 0.61$ by BOSS, from the CMASS and LOWZ galaxy samples of SDSS-III DR12 \cite{Alam:2016hwk}.
 We use the covariance matrix to take care of the correlation between the three redshift bins from BOSS as the middle one completely overlaps with the other two.
 There is no correlation between 6dFGS, MGS sample, and BOSS since BOSS only contains data with $z> 0.2$.